ChenYangyao/project-astro-hammer/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AstroHammer: Introduction to Astronomy Softwares, Methods and Techniques
+AstroHammer: Astro Techniques for Beginners
 ========================================================================